Water4Future Hackathon “Water and Sustainable Cities”: Now It’s High School Students’ Turn to Launch Innovative Projects!

 The 17 international teams from France (Montpellier, Lattes, Baillargues, Nîmes, Loches, Réunion Island), Europe (Ireland), Africa (Morocco, Senegal, Ivory Coast), the Americas (United States, Ecuador, Bolivia), and Asia (Singapore) worked simultaneously to propose technical, regulatory, and/or social solutions.

-To help them bring their projects to fruition, coaches specializing in hydrology, energy, IT, entrepreneurship, marketing, communications, finance, and other fields took turns over the course of more than 48 hours to answer questions pouring in from all over the world.
+To help them bring their projects to the best possible conclusion, coaches specializing in hydrology, energy, IT, entrepreneurship, marketing, communications, finance, and other fields took turns for more than 48 hours answering questions pouring in from all over the world.

-The challenge of this fourth edition was to manage time differences ranging from -6 hours to +7 hours.
-We accepted and rose to the challenge with good humor, kindness, and a creative spirit!
+The challenge of this 4th edition was to manage time differences ranging from -6 hours to +7 hours.
+We accepted the challenge and rose to it with good humor, kindness, and a creative spirit!

 • 1st place: YEERI (Diourbel High School for Scientific Excellence, Senegal).

-• 2nd place: Q’uma uma (French-Bolivian High School in La Paz, Bolivia).
+• 2nd place: Q’uma uma (Franco-Bolivian High School in La Paz, Bolivia).

-• 3rd place: Les Eau’ptimistes (Rochambeau High School – The French International School, United States).
+• 3rd place: Les Eau’ptimistes (Lycée Rochambeau – The French International School, United States).

-• Jury's First Choice: Electro Fall (International French School Singapore, Singapore).
+• Jury's First Favorite: Electro Fall (International French School Singapore, Singapore).

 • The jury's second favorite: Skywater (Dallas International School, United States).

 The winning projects will soon be featured on Water4Future’s Facebook and LinkedIn pages.
-In the meantime, you can find a recap of the event on the UNESCO ICIREWARD Center’s website, including a report by France 3 Occitanie.
+In the meantime, you can find a recap of the event—including a report by France 3 Occitanie—on the UNESCO ICIREWARD Center’s website.